codeboarder/AIWebsite/README.md

 Chat Experience

-* Multi‑session conversation model (sessions persisted in `localStorage` under `chat_sessions_v1`)
+* Multi‑session conversation model (sessions persisted in `localStorage` under `chat_sessions_v1`).
-* Sidebar “History” list (only shows sessions that contain at least one user message; empty/greeting‑only session stays hidden)
+* Sidebar “History” list shows sessions that contain at least one user message (greeting‑only sessions remain hidden).
-* Rename (✎) and Delete (✕) actions per visible session
+* Rename (✎) and Delete (✕) actions per visible session.
-* “Clear Chat” button resets the current session back to greeting (does NOT create a new session)
+* “New Chat” creates a fresh conversation and switches to it (does not delete existing history).
-* Typing indicator (animated dots) while awaiting backend response
+* Typing indicator (animated dots) while awaiting backend response.
-* Markdown rendering for assistant replies (basic formatting, code blocks, lists, links)
+* Markdown rendering for assistant replies (basic formatting, code blocks, lists, links).
-* Scrollable chat window with custom styled scrollbars
+* Scrollable chat window with custom styled scrollbars.
-* Local fallback heuristic replies if backend fails / not configured
+* Local fallback heuristic replies if backend fails / not configured.

 Backend / Architecture

-* API service under `server/` – non‑streaming Chat Completions relay to Azure OpenAI
+* API service under `server/` – non‑streaming Chat Completions relay to Azure OpenAI.
-* Keeps API key & endpoint server‑side; frontend only calls `/api/chat`
+* Keeps API key & endpoint server‑side; frontend only calls `/api/chat`.
+* Adds a default system prompt if none is provided and trims empty/whitespace messages.
+* Optional generation options are included only when set via environment variables (prevents unsupported parameter errors on some models).
-* Clean separation: UI can be deployed as static assets; API can scale independently
+* Clean separation: UI can be deployed as static assets; API can scale independently.

 Persistence